SimonJonas/SqlServerValidationToolkit/README.md

 - Comparison-rule to compare the value of one column with the value of another column
 - CustomQuery-rule which allows you to define a custom query and define your own error types.
 The query returns the id of the invalid values and the errorType-code.

+##Where can I use it?
+In a perfect world you would not need this tool.
+The applications would all validate the input-data themselves and give the user immediate feedback if one of the rules is broken.
+However sometimes applications don't validate or they don't validate the right thing and after a while your boss comes and sais the existing data needs to be shipped to a data warehouse.
+What do you do?
+You validate yourself.
+You write all SQL-queries that filter the wrong values in the ETL-process or you correct them one by one.

+For this process the tool was written.
+If you use it, you will not need to write so many SQL queries and keep track of all the wrong values.
+The tool does that for you.
+You can also copy the generated SQL queries and use them in your ETL-process.
+And with the customQuery-rule you can validate very complex situations.

 ##Example